Alex Theatre

-The Alex Theatre is a historic performing arts and entertainment venue located at 216 North Brand Boulevard in Glendale, California, United States.
+The Alex Theatre is a historic performing arts and entertainment venue in Glendale, California, United States.
 Built in 1925, it has served as a landmark movie palace, community hub, and cultural anchor for the region.
 The theatre seats 1,400 and is known for its distinctive 100-foot neon tower designed by S. Charles Lee in 1940.
 After a major restoration in 1993, the Alex was added to the National Register of Historic Places in 1996.
 Owned by the City of Glendale, the venue was managed by Glendale Arts from 2008 to 2021 before transitioning to SAS Entertainment Partners.
 It continues to host concerts, theatrical productions, film screenings, television tapings, and special events, drawing audiences from across Southern California.

 Architecture

 The Alex Theatre originally opened in 1925 as the Alexander Theatre, and was designed by architects Arthur G. Lindley and Charles R. Selkirk Associates, although at least one written source attributes it to the architectural firm of Meyer & Holler.
 Lindley & Selkirk Associates also designed the Hotel Glendale.
 The interior combines neo-classic Greek and Egyptian architectural elements, inspired by the Egyptian Theatre in Hollywood.

 In 1940, theater architect S. Charles Lee redesigned the exterior of the Alexander, adding the iconic neon tower, starburst sphere, and marquee that shortened the name to the Alex.